VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 **Task-based UI flow**

-Figure 3 shows a sequence of pages that enable the registrant to complete the "purchase seats at a conference" task.
-On the first page, the registrant selects the type and quantity of seats.
-On the second page, the registrant can review the seats she has reserved, enter her contact details, and complete the necessary payment details.
-The system then redirects the registrant to a payment provider, and if the payment completes successfully, the system displays the third page.
-The third page shows a summary of the order and provides a link to pages where the registrant can start additional tasks.
+Figure 3 shows a sequence of pages that enable the Registrant to complete the "purchase seats at a conference" task.
+On the first page, the Registrant selects the type and quantity of seats.
+On the second page, the Registrant can review the seats she has reserved, enter her contact details, and complete the necessary payment details.
+The system then redirects the Registrant to a payment provider, and if the payment completes successfully, the system displays the third page.
+The third page shows a summary of the order and provides a link to pages where the Registrant can start additional tasks.

 The sequence shown in Figure 3 is deliberately simplified in order to highlight the roles of the commands and queries in a task-based UI.
-For example, the real flow includes pages that the system will display based on the payment type selected by the registrant, and error pages that the system displays if the payment fails.
+For example, the real flow includes pages that the system will display based on the payment type selected by the Registrant, and error pages that the system displays if the payment fails.

 > **GaryPersona:** You don't always need to use task-based UIs.
 In